 Kobe Bryant's Game Winning Items from his Illustrious Career with the Los Angeles Lakers Including his Full 1999-2000 Uniform, Signed and Inscribed Adidas Basketball Sneakers, NBA All-Conference Basketball Signed by the 2009-2010 LA Lakers Team, Grauman's Chinese Theatre Handprints and More

 Plus, a Collection of FIFA World Cup, Confederations Cup and Olympic Medals

-Los Angeles, California - (February 27th, 2020) -Julien's Auctions presents SPORTS LEGENDS, the world-record breaking auction house to the stars annual sports event, taking place April 30, 2020, live in Beverly Hills and online at juliensauctions.com.
+Los Angeles, California - (April 29th, 2020) -Julien's Auctions announced the new date for SPORTS LEGENDS, the world-record breaking auction house to the stars annual sports event, will be May 21, 2020, live online at juliensauctions.com.

 Over 300 historic sports artifacts will stand atop the auction podium in a winners' circle of uniforms, medals, shoes, memorabilia, sports equipment and more from the worlds of basketball, soccer, baseball, hockey and beyond.

 Among the highlights announced is a collection of items from Kobe Bryant, the basketball legend and 18-time All-Star who won five NBA championships with the Los Angeles Lakers.